moticless/push-to-librdb/README.md

                                           as RESTORE is closely tied to specific RDB versions.
 If versions not aligned the parser will generate higher-level commands instead.
             -o, --output <FILE>           Specify the output file.
-If not specified, output goes to stdout
+If not specified, output goes to stdout -e, --enum-commands           Command enumeration by preceding commands with `echo <cmd-id>'

     FORMAT_OPTIONS ('redis'):
             -r, --support-restore         Use the RESTORE command when possible